OpenFAST/openfast/docs/source/dev/performance.rst

 Download files `here <https://github.com/OpenFAST/r-test/tree/dev/glue-codes/openfast/5MW_OC4Jckt_DLL_WTurb_WavesIrr_MGrowth>`__.

-This is an offshore, fixed-bottom NREL 5-MW turbine simulation with the majority of the computational expense occuring in the HydroDyn wave-dynamics calculation.
+This is an offshore, fixed-bottom NREL 5-MW turbine simulation with the majority of the computational expense occurring in the HydroDyn wave-dynamics calculation.

 The physics modules used in this case are: